Simon Law Group - 34 Hermosa Ave, Hermosa Beach, CA 90254 - Personal Injury and Car Accident Lawyers in Hermosa Beach, CA

 Tell us what happened.
 A member of our intake team will reach out promptly.

 On Thursday, May 21, 2026, a storage tank at the GKN Aerospace facility on Western Avenue in Garden Grove, near the Cypress border, overheated and began releasing methyl methacrylate vapor into the surrounding air.
-Orange County Fire Authority crews responded and continue to work to stabilize the tank.
+Orange County Fire Authority crews worked to cool and stabilize the tank.
+On the evening of May 26, 2026, OCFA announced that the threat of explosion, fire, and further chemical release had been eliminated, and the last evacuation orders were lifted, allowing all residents to return home.
+The emergency response then transitioned to a cleanup phase overseen by county health officials, including removal of the remaining chemical and waste.
+No injuries were reported during the incident.

-Evacuation orders have been issued, lifted, and reissued more than once as conditions changed.
-As of May 24, 2026, the evacuation zone covers roughly 50,000 residents across portions of Garden Grove, West Anaheim, Cypress, Buena Park, and Stanton.
-Thirteen school campuses were closed, and evacuation centers have been opened at Stanton City Hall, the Garden Grove Sports & Recreation Center, the Cypress Recreation Center, Freedom Hall in Fountain Valley, Oceanview High School in Huntington Beach, and Los Amigos High School in Fountain Valley.
+Evacuation orders were issued, lifted, and reissued more than once as conditions changed.
+At its peak, the evacuation zone covered roughly 50,000 residents across a nine-square-mile area spanning portions of Garden Grove, West Anaheim, Cypress, Buena Park, Stanton, and Westminster.
+School campuses across several districts were closed, and evacuation centers were opened at Stanton City Hall, the Garden Grove Sports & Recreation Center, the Cypress Recreation Center, Freedom Hall in Fountain Valley, Oceanview High School in Huntington Beach, and Los Amigos High School in Fountain Valley.

 If you live, work, or send your children to school in any of these communities, this release may have a direct effect on you and your family.